ldeng-ustc/graph_works/Readme.md

-# Dynamic Graph Systems
+**Dynamic Graph Systems**

-SOTA dynamic graph systems, cloned from offical repositories, and fixed some compilation issues.
+This repository contains state-of-the-art dynamic graph systems, cloned from official sources.
+We've fixed compilation issues to ensure they run smoothly.

-This branch is used to reproduce the related work of Bubble (SC25).
+This branch is specifically for reproducing the results of our work, Bubble (SC25).